thycotic-ps/thycotic.secretserver/CONTRIBUTING.md

 3. Submit a pull request

     Push your local changes to your forked copy of the repository and [submit a pull request](https://help.github.com/articles/using-pull-requests).
 In the pull request, choose a title that sums up the changes you have made, and in the body, provide more details about what your changes do.
-Also, mention the number of issues where the discussion has taken place, e.g., `Fixes #143` or `Closes #143`.
+Also, mention the number of issues where the discussion has occurred, e.g., `Fixes #143` or `Closes #143`.

     > **Every** pull request requires an associated issue to be linked to it.